 - Academic advising to help you plan for the future

-- Basic writing, reading, and math skills to improve workplace success
+- Basic reading, writing, and math skills to improve workplace success

 - Language Arts classes provide instruction in reading, writing, grammar, spelling, and vocabulary.

 - Preparing for a college entrance exam (COMPASS®, AccuPlacer®, etc.) or college-level coursework.

 NOTE: Anyone under the age of 19 who is registering for classes must provide emergency contact information.